Before You Arrive

 Get free Microsoft Office Professional Plus

 Take advantage of Microsoft’s Student Advantage Program.
 Microsoft provides all actively enrolled students in a class with Microsoft Office Professional Plus.
-This offering includes the complete, full-featured versions of Word, Excel, PowerPoint, Access, Publisher and OneNote.
-For a walkthrough with screenshots, view full instructions online or download the PDF.
+This offering includes the complete, full-featured versions of Word, Excel, PowerPoint, Access, Publisher, OneNote, and OneDrive.
+Log in at https://portal.office.com once every 28 days to maintain an authenticated license.

 Secure your computer

 If your computer is compromised, you may be disconnected from the campus network.
 Be sure to: